LayanOliveira/Santander-Bootcamp-Fullstack-Developer-2022/Angular/README.md

-**Instalando o Angular CLI**
+**Installing Angular CLI**

 `npm install -g @angular/cli`

-Na pasta do projeto digitar:
+On project's folder, type:
-`ng new course-manager` (Substitui o "course-manager" pelo nome do projeto) angular routing? `N` stylesheet format? `CSS`
+`ng new course-manager` (replace "course-manager" for the project's name) angular routing? `N` stylesheet format? `CSS`

-Dentro de course-manager digitar:
+On course-manager type:
-`ng serve` / Ira carregar a aplicação e pesquisar o main.ts e carregar todos os componentes referencia
+`ng serve` / It will load the application and search main.ts then it will load all reference components

-Na pasta do projeto, digitar:
+On project's folder, type:
 `npm install bootstrap`

 # Course Manager